Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

-All this is illustrated in \citefig{fig:comparison_JSomm_subhalos}, where we show in the top panels the Sommerfeld-enhanced $J$-factors of halos of different masses located at the same distance from the observer (normalized to the Sommerfeld-free $J$-factor of a reference halo of $10^{15}\Msun$), as a function of the Bohr-to-interaction length ratio $\epsilon_\phi$.
-These enhanced $J$-factors are calculated fully numerically assuming an $s$-wave ($p$-wave) annihilation in the top left (right) panel, with, from the top to bottom curves, predictions for halos of masses from $10^{15}\,\Msun$ (typical of galaxy clusters) down to $10^{-6}\,\Msun$ (typical of the cutoff mass in the matter power spectrum for WIMPs).
+All this is illustrated in \citefig{fig:comparison_JSomm_subhalos}, where the top panels show the Sommerfeld-enhanced $J_{\cal S}$-factors for halos of different masses located at the same distance from the observer (normalized to the Sommerfeld-free $J$-factor of a reference halo of $10^{15}\Msun$).
+They are plotted as a function of the Bohr-to-interaction length ratio $\epsilon_\phi$.
+These enhanced $J_{\cal S}$-factors are calculated fully numerically assuming an $s$-wave ($p$-wave) annihilation in the top left (right) panel, with, from the top to bottom curves, predictions for halos of masses from $10^{15}\,\Msun$ (typical of galaxy clusters) down to $10^{-6}\,\Msun$ (typical of the cutoff mass in the matter power spectrum for WIMPs).
 This corresponds to characteristic speeds $\overline{v}$ spanning a range from $\sim 10^{-3}$ down to $\sim 10^{-9}$ (in natural units), hence of $\overline{\epsilon}_v=\overline{v}/\alpha_X$ of $\sim 10^{-1}$, down to $\sim 10^{-7}$.

-As a practical toolkit to better understand these results, we also trace in the bottom left panel the key relation between the saturation velocity $\vsat$ and $\epsilon_\phi$ (solid black curve), with the Sommerfeld enhancement factor represented in a third dimension as a function of both the velocity $v$ and $\epsilon_\phi$ (gray color code).
+As a practical toolkit to better understand these results, we also trace in the bottom left panel the key relation between the saturation velocity $\vsat$ and $\epsilon_\phi$ (solid black curve), with the Sommerfeld enhancement factor represented in a third dimension as a function of both the velocity $v$ and $\epsilon_\phi$ (gray color contrast code).
 In the same panel, we report the characteristic DM velocity $\overline{v}(m)$ for halos of masses $10^{15}$, $10^{12}$, and $10^{6}\,\Msun$, as inferred from \citeeq{eq:v_to_m_main}.
 To each of them, we associate along the right vertical axis the full (unnormalized) DM velocity distribution calculated from the Eddington inversion at the scale radii of these halos.
 This plot is particularly helpful to illustrate how the phase-space distribution of DM concentrates around $\overline{v}(m)$, though with a lower and a higher tail.
 The bottom right panel of \citefig{fig:comparison_JSomm_subhalos} further shows the scaling of the saturation mass $\mtsat$ with $\epsilon_\phi$, namely $\mtsat\propto\epsilon_\phi^{1/\nu} \approx \epsilon_\phi^{3}$, which follows from \citeeq{eq:msat} and from \citeeq{eq:nu_approx}.
 This approximation matches pretty well with the exact numerical result.